 However, the report argues that despite these findings, international trade continues to thrive, suggesting that discussions of deglobalization are not yet supported by data.
 The report points to the expansion of trade in digital services, trade in environmental goods and global value chains, alongside the resilience of trade to recent global crises.

-The report goes on to examine the relationship between economic integration and three major challenges to today’s global economic order: Security and resilience, poverty and inclusion, and environmental sustainability – areas in which there have been well-founded arguments that globalization has failed to deliver as expected or exposed countries to undue risks.
+The report goes on to examine the relationship between economic integration and three major challenges to today's global economic order: Security and resilience, poverty and inclusion, and environmental sustainability – areas in which arguments have been well-founded that globalization has not delivered as expected or exposed countries to undue risks.

 Looking at the evidence, the report argues that “reglobalization,” a new drive to integrate more people, more economies, and more pressing issues into world trade, is a more promising solution to these problems.
 The report finds that trade openness is strongly linked to lower conflict and has led to sharp declines in poverty over the past four decades.
 In addition, trade-driven technological improvements have had a strong impact on reducing carbon emissions.

-Finally, the report highlights the need for greater trade and cooperation to effectively address the key issues facing policymakers around the world – from security to inclusivity and climate change.
+Finally, the report highlights the need for increased trade and greater cooperation to effectively address the key issues facing policymakers around the world – from security to inclusiveness and climate change.
 A revitalized and reformed WTO can play a central role in addressing these challenges.

 Source link